 The Government Relations Office represents Oregon State University in the governmental process by building and maintaining relationships between the university and various civic, government, and political communities.
 The office accomplishes its goals by:

-The post Legislature finalizes budget adjustments, seeks to adjourn this week appeared first on Government Relations Update.
+The post Governor Brown releases her recommended budget for the 2017-19 biennium appeared first on Government Relations Update.

 Here is a brief review of Tuesdays election and its implications for higher education in Oregon as we approach the 2017 legislative session.
 Governor’s Race Democrat Kate Brown defeated Republican Bud Pierce with just over a 50% majority.
 She carried seven of Oregons 36 counties: Columbia, Benton, Hood River, Lane, Lincoln, Multnomah, and Washington.
 Brown… Continue reading